+PEOPLEHOOD IN ACTION:

-PEOPLEHOOD INACTION: A VIEW FROM A CORPORATE EXECUTIVE
+A VIEW FROM A CORPORATE EXECUTIVE

-travels throughout the world, I noticed several characteristics of what we know as Jewish Peoplehood: a responsibility to a historic comn my work at a multinational corporation, I never thought I'd find sustenance in the concept of Jewish Peoplehood.
+n my work at a multinational corporation, I never thought I'd find sustenance in the concept of Jewish Peoplehood.
 And yet, I recently found myself drawing inspiration and creativity from the idea of clal Yisrael in a global assignment that had nothing to do with Judaism.